calcurates/module-woocommerce/readme.txt

 5. Accurate shipping and delivery dates for WooCommerce checkout

 == Changelog ==

+= 1.6.14 =
+- Fix: Shipping estimate detection has been improved
+- Fix: Cache detection has been improved
+- Fix: "Prevent redundant shipping calculations" setting has been removed

 = 1.6.13 =
 - Fix: Fix for shipping rates requests